szabgab/tech-talks/time-theft.md

 # Dominica DeGrandis: Time Theft: How Hidden and Unplanned work Commit the Perfect Crime

+The five sources of unaccounted work.
+How to make our work and the time we spend on it visible.
+How to eliminate the waste and become much more productive.

 ## Speaker

 * [Dominica DeGrandis Kanban Flow expert](http://ddegrandis.com/)